-What is a Gastroscopy?
+What is Gastroscopy?

 Dr Rehan Haidry is an experienced consultant gastroenterologist who carries out gastroscopies regularly for diagnosis, investigation, and treatment purposes.
-You can book a consultation if you have concerns or symptoms like those mentioned above and his PA will arrange an appointment for you.

 For any enquiries about conditions, tests or treatments, please feel free to call Dr Rehan Haidry’s medical secretary Debra Hyams on: